-If the insurance company believes it can advance one of these defenses, it should be formally contested or liability denied by filing a “controvert.”
-Literally “deny the truth” of the claim.
-A controvert is evidenced by filing the State Board Form WC-3.
-This filing gives all the parties of interest notice that the insurance company contests its responsibility and will refuse to pay unless ordered to do so by an ALJ.
-If you receive a State Board Form WC-3, it means that the insurance company is digging its heels in the sand and is daring you to retain a lawyer.
+If the insurance company believes it can advance these defenses or theories, it will file the State Board Form WC-3.
+This filing gives all the parties of interest notice that the insurance company contests its responsibility and will refuse to pay unless ordered to do so by an Administrative Law Judge (ALJ).
+If you receive a State Board Form WC-3, the insurance company is digging its heels in the sand and daring you to retain a lawyer.

 Call Our Workers’ Compensation Experts today!

 Fight against these insurance tactics.
 You deserve medical care and income benefits if you were hurt at work.
-Don’t go at it alone.
-Call the Ramos Law Firm today.
+Call Ramos & Law today.

 These case studies are not meant to promise or guarantee a certain or similar result, but rather to demonstrate the legal attention and work ethic our attorneys assert in our cases.
 Every case is different and is fact sensitive.
 Certain facts can greatly influence and determine a client’s award, outcome, and recovery.